Old Port Guide

 Reservation night

-Let one great dinner anchor the evening, then keep the earlier walk lighter so appetite and timing survive.
+Let one great dinner anchor the evening, then keep the earlier walk light enough that appetite and conversation survive.

 Parking and car reality